Hair and make-up artist

 Create a LinkedIn profile.
 See if there are Facebook pages or other social media groups for people making unscripted TV in your area.
 There might even be groups for runners and trainees.
 Join them.
 Create a ScreenSkills profile.
 There are a lot of crewing agencies that will charge you to be on their books.
 Sign up to the free ones initially.
 Wales Screen, Northern Ireland Screen and other areas offer free crew databases.
 Find a film office near you and get connected.
 If you do sign up to paid sites, make sure they specialise in the areas in which you’re interested.

 Search for jobs:

 Research unscripted TV production companies that you’d like to work for and watch the programmes that they make.
 Regularly check their websites and job listings websites to see if they are advertising for roles.
 You can also send in a short speculative letter with your CV to the production manager.
 Register your CV on websites like The Talent Manager, which is used by most broadcasters and independent production companies when looking for staff.
-StartinTV offers tips on creating your CV and attending interviews, as well as some advice for your first day working in TV.
+StartinTV offers tips on creating your CV and attending interviews.

 You might also be interested in…